jgauffin/Griffin.Data/docs/Configuration/Conversions.md

 Conversions
 ===========

-Conversions are made when the column types and the property types are not compatible.
+Conversions are made when the column and property types are incompatible.

-Conversions are done on property level.
+Conversions are done on a property level.

 Minimal example: